openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 ``vec1`` and ``vec2`` respectively.  ``imm``, ``evl1`` and ``evl2`` should
 respect the following constraints: ``-evl1 <= imm < evl1``, ``0 <= evl1 <= VL``
 and ``0 <= evl2 <= VL``, where ``VL`` is the runtime vector factor.
-If these constraints are not satisfied the intrinsic has undefined behaviour.
+If these constraints are not satisfied the intrinsic has undefined behavior.

 Semantics:
 """"""""""